You might already know that Microsoft has a ton of features to learn…

 110. LEN: The total number of characters in a string.
-If there are any preceding or training blanks, they are counted too.
-Useful to pick up any anomalies in fixed length text.
+If there are any preceding or trailing blanks, they are counted too.
+Useful to pick up any anomalies in fixed-length text.

 112. SEARCH: Similar to FIND, it can pick a substring in any other string.
-But SEARCH is not case sensitive.
-Also returns a #VALUE if nothing found.
+But SEARCH is not case-sensitive.
+Also returns a #VALUE if nothing is found.